-Link building is an important aspect of search engine optimisation (SEO), more specifically of off-page optimisation.
-The goal is to maximise the number of high quality backlinks onto your website, as this is one of the most important factors when it comes to ranking on Google and Co.
+Link building is an important aspect of search engine optimization (SEO), more specifically of off-page optimization.
+The goal is to maximize the number of high-quality backlinks onto your website, as this is one of the most important factors when it comes to ranking on Google and Co.
 This is why link building should be an important part of any online marketing strategy and requires creative tactics in order to yield sustainable results.
 In this guide, you will learn how link building has evolved over time, what a natural backlink profile should look like and which tactics are most suitable for your link building.

 - 1 How link building was approached in the past

 - 2 Google’s efforts to stop link spam

 - 3 Link Building nowadays

 - 4 What does a white-hat and qualitative backlink profile look like?